Missed NCEA credits? What to do now

 - a reconsideration – where your answer booklet is re-marked.

-Returning to school without NCEA credits you need
+Returning to school without the NCEA credits you need

 Talk to a teacher or student adviser about your options.
-For example, you may be able to:
+You may be able to:

 Consider doing tertiary or workplace learning while at school

-You may be able to start tertiary study while working towards NCEA and getting work experience:
+You may be able to start tertiary study or workplace learning while working towards NCEA.

 - at school through Gateway or STAR

 Not enough NCEA credits for your chosen course?